maboberlin/DiningPhilosophers/README.txt

 If the mode has been set the total philosophizing time of each philosopher is set in a ranking.
 In this ranking each philosopher has a distinct designation.

 ...
-I hope you get the message of the designations of the different modes even if you didn't study philosophy ;)
+I hope you can grasp the message of the designations of the different modes even if you didn't study philosophy ;)